firelightrpg/PilotWave/Conflicts.md

 ### Range Bands

-Weapon ranges are categorized in range bands of  **Contact Shot, Point Blank, Effective and Maximum**.
+Weapon ranges are categorized in range bands of  **Close Quarters, Point Blank, Effective and Maximum**.
 Range band distances are determined by Weapon Type and are distinct from scale, which is the same for all weapons.
 Range bands increase difficulty and reduce damage shifts.

-- Contact Shot: Aiming can be in the general direction, but aiming is unwieldy with rifles.
+- Close Quarters: Aiming can be in the general direction, but aiming is unwieldy with rifles.
 - Point Blank: the distance a weapon can hit a target without compensating for bullet drop
     - Note: in a vacuum, range still increases difficulty, but it does not reduce damage.
 Also note, propellants and primers do not require air for combustion.
 A weapon without a flat zero compensation will always overshoot in a